manasvibh2006/github-demo/README.md

 # github-demo
 this is my first github repository .
-Excited to try buildinf new projects and enhance my guthub journey.
+Excited to try building new projects and enhance my github journey.
 <br>
 author = Manasvi Bhaskar